mitodl/ocw-studio/README.md

 PostHog is used for dynamically testing and rolling out features that may not be ready for permanent deployment as part of OCW Studio.
 For example, we use the feature flag `OCW_STUDIO_CONTENT_DELETABLE` to control whether content can be deleted.

-These variables should be set in the `.env` file for PostHog integration:
+The following variables should be set in the `.env` file for PostHog integration:

 ```
 POSTHOG_ENABLED=True